Welcome to today's edition of the Rush 24-7 podcast.

 And I mean, even to this day, this program is a target in the radio business because it presents a threat to certain people in it.

-Well, when these rocket ship type growth was happening, every television network, every magazine, every you name it was calling, wanting an interview, wanting to bring their camera crews in, and I learned very quickly that it was they were not doing this to help me.
+Well, when this rocket ship-type growth was happening, every television network, every magazine, every, you name it, was calling, wanting an interview, wanting to bring their camera crews in.

 This was a bunch of people curious as to what the hell was going on.

-They wanted to come in and see it and take a measure so they could see how they can do it harm.
+They wanted to come in and see it and take a measure so they could see how they could do it harm.

 But it took me years to figure that out.

-I uh I used to have a very uh open mind about the intention of journalism and the intent of journalists.
+I used to have a very open mind about the intention of journalism and the intent of journalists.

 And I used to think that they arrived at things open-minded and that you could persuade them or get them to see your side of something.